• There are no suggestions because the search field is empty.

 Written by Andrew Baird

-Andrew is WCS Environmental Engineering Technical Director.
+Andrew is the Technical Director at WCS Environmental Engineering.
 Andrew has worked for WPL (now a part of WCSEE) since 2006 and has nearly 30 years’ experience in the water and wastewater treatment industry.
 Andrew has a background in traditional engineering and technical business development and has worked on technical projects for BAE Systems, North West Water & Yorkshire Water to name a few.
 Andrews’s commercial awareness goes hand in hands with his excellent knowledge in industrial effluent treatment and broad knowledge of Europe’s water and wastewater treatment needs in manufacturing and process industries.

 Related Posts